Embracing Inner Guidance: Mind, Intelligence, and the Soul

 While contemplating the objects of the senses, a person develops attachment for them, and from such attachment lust develops, and from lust anger arises.
 From anger, complete delusion arises, and from delusion, bewilderment of memory.
 When memory is bewildered, intelligence is lost, and when intelligence is lost, one falls down again into the material pool.
 (Bhagavad-Gita 2.63-63)

 Although our potential is unlimited, it is affected by the state of our mind and the nature of our karma, which subsequently determines the type of physical body we get, the place we will be born, and the people we will come into contact with.
+Embracing conscious choice, therefore, is not just self-improvement in the moment; it is the ongoing effort to refine the mind and actions so the trajectory of consequences becomes more favorable.

 Today’s decisions are the building blocks of your future.
 Your current situation is a result of past choices and actions.
 By taking responsibility for your present, you can shape a better future.
 The Bhagavad-Gita reminds us that our choices influence the senses and experiences we encounter, emphasizing the importance of mindful decision-making..
 What you are today is an accumulation of all the decisions and actions you have made in the past.
 You are entirely responsible for your present situation.